google/WebFundamentals/src/content/en/fundamentals/discovery-and-monetization/payment-request/index.md

 ## Introducing the Payment Request API {: #introducing }

-The Payment Request API is a system that is meant to *eliminate checkout forms*.
+The Payment Request API is a [W3C standard](https://www.w3.org/TR/payment-request/) that is meant to *eliminate checkout forms*.
 It vastly improves user workflow during the purchase process, providing a more consistent user experience and enabling web merchants to easily leverage disparate payment methods.
 The Payment Request API is not a new payment method,